 A common joke is that a Bicolano man ties down his chili plants first when a typhoon approaches — before he looks after his wife.

-The quintessential Bicolano dish is laing, dried taro leaves in coconut milk.
+The quintessential Bicolano dish is laing, which is basically dried taro leaves in coconut milk.
 Taro is known in the Philippines as gabi.

 INGREDIENTS FOR LAING